Nathhill92/projects/README.md

 # Short Overview
 This repository has diagrams and descriptions of my recent personal projects as well as a list of online courses that have I have completed.

-The "Resume Projects" were designed and implemented myself and not based on existing automation templates or labs.
-Though inspiration was taken from previous projects like that.
+The "Resume Projects" were designed and implemented myself and not based on existing automation templates or follow-along labs.
+These are the culmination of learnings in AWS.

 ## Resume Projects